protocol-particles/protocol-particles.github.io/content/Particles/P2/Position.md

 title: Position
 alias:
   - Location,Point,Stance
-tags:
-  - P2
 ---

-Position is a fundamental Protocol Particle of Level 2 allowing any object to be somewhere.
-Position requires [[Information.md | information]] to be discoverable via some kind of coordinate.
+Position is a fundamental Protocol Particle of [[Particles/P2/ | Level 2]] allowing any object to be somewhere.
+Position requires [[Information.md |
+information]] to be discoverable via some kind of coordinate.